ssergio198/ssergio198/README.md

 - 🧐 I am interested also in **Dart** and **Flutter**
 - ❤ Writing clean code and complex **SQL** queries 😅
 - 💡 I would like to look for projects in **Go**.
 Anybody?
-- ⚡ Fun fact...
-People get in touch for Java positions 😩
+- ⚡ People get in touch for Java positions 😩
 - 💋 K.I.S.S.
 Keep It Simple, Stupid!

 ![](https://img.shields.io/badge/OS-Windows-informational?style=flat&logo=windows&logoColor=white&color=6aa6f8)